fernicar/echo_finder/README.md

 1.  **Input Text**: Paste your text directly into the top panel, or open a previously saved `.json` project file via `File > Open`.
 2.  **Configure Parameters**: Use the toolbar to set the `Min Words` and `Max Words` for the phrase search.
 3.  **Find Echoes**: Click the `Find Them / Find Again` button to start the analysis.
 The UI will remain responsive while the processing happens in the background.
-4.  **Review Results**: The results will appear in the middle panel, sorted by your chosen preset.
-By default, clicking on a phrase in the results list will automatically copy it to your clipboard.
-5.  **Manage Whitelist**: Add or remove terms from the whitelist in the bottom panel to improve the accuracy of the analysis for your specific text.
+4.  **Review and Curate**: Once you have a list of echoes, you can begin curating your text using one of two primary workflows:

+    *   **Workflow 1: In-App Curation**
+        Click any phrase in the results list.
+All instances of that phrase will be highlighted in the text editor above.
+The phrase also appears in the "Highlight" toolbar field.
+You can now edit the main text, and the highlights and the "Count" in the results list will update live, showing you your progress as you eliminate echoes.

+    *   **Workflow 2: Curation in Your Favorite Editor** By default, "Auto Copy" is enabled (`Edit > Auto Copy...`).
+Simply click any phrase in the results list to copy it to your clipboard.
+Switch to your preferred text editor (like VS Code, Sublime Text, etc.), press `Ctrl+F` to open the find dialog, and `Ctrl+V` to paste the phrase.
+You can then use your editor's powerful search and replace tools to curate the echoes.

+5.  **Customize the UI**: Go to `Edit > Appearance` or `Edit > Theme` to change the application's look and feel.
+Your choices are saved automatically and will be used the next time you launch the app.
 6.  **Save Your Work**: Use `File > Save` or `Save As` to store your session in a `.json` file.

 ## License